pact-foundation/pact-ruby/README.md

 ### Running a standalone mock server

-A pact service can be run locally and is really useful for debugging purposes.
+A mock service can be run locally and is really useful for debugging purposes.

 ```ruby
 Pact.service_consumer "My Service Consumer" do